emacs-eask/cli/docs/content/en/Contributing/Documentation.md

 $ hugo server
 ```

 And that's it!
-Now you can open the browser with the url `localhost:1313`. 🎉
+Now you can open the browser with the URL `localhost:1313`. 🎉

 {{< hint info >}}
 💡 You can specify **-D** option if you consider writing a draft.